 As a photographer I have sought to convey the subtle qualities and instinctive character of the animal in the wild, rather than the spectacle of the kill.
 My work reflects quiet images.

-I work as a Visual Arts lecturer at the Nelson Mandela University in Port Elizabeth, South Africa.
+Until recently, I worked as a Visual Arts lecturer at the Nelson Mandela University in Port Elizabeth, South Africa.
 This body of work has been photographed in the game reserves of Southern Africa.
 Alongside, I have done award-winning design work for environmental and social non-governmental organisations as part of my contribution to the world.